mlavi/calmbootcamp/udacity/hce/2/outline.md

 - Lesson 4
   - Concept: Learning objectives:
-    1. Understand multiple service blueprint life cycle: development, launch, audit, publish, clone.
+    1. Identify multiple service blueprint life cycle: development, launch, audit, publish, clone.
     2. Create a Calm blueprint to automate the configuration, deployment, restarting of a web server on a Linux VM leveraging the Task Library.
     2. Configuration and deployment of a web server with a sample PHP web application, from the LAMP stack.
     - Big Picture: intro, text summary, image, vocab, links/references